2007, wall drawings in black acrylic paint, covering a surface of app. 100 m2

-Master degree exhibition at Konstfack University College of Arts, Crafts and Design
+Master degree exhibition at Konstfack, the University College of Arts, Crafts and Design in Stockholm

-Later the same year the work was part of the exhibition In search of the lost self – 15 art students at Bonniers Konsthall in Stockholm.
+Later the same year the piece was shown in the exhibition In search of the lost self – 15 art students at Bonniers Konsthall in Stockholm.
 Download and read the catalogue text by Camilla Larsson (EN, 2007)